It is not known to any school children or teacher, geographer or land surveyor, politician or diplomat. But nevertheless, it exists.

 In between friendly Manitoba and gargantuan Ontario there lies Canada's eleventh (11th) and soon to be province, Manitario.
 It stretches from Lake of the Woods in the southeast to Lac du Bonnet in the west, making it the smallest province in Confederation.

-There is but one geographical feature in Manitario, and that is the Great Canadian Shield.
+There is but one geological feature in Manitario, and that is the Great Canadian Shield.
 It will not and can not accept any substitutes.
 The land is littered with lakes, and the lakes littered with islands.
 A twisting and powerful river system joins them all together.
 The deep greens of pine and spruce, highlighted with the whites of birch are perfectly perched atop pink granite rock that reach into the water like fingers.

 Manitario's largest town and financial capital is Kenora, at the north end of Lake of the Woods.
 Minaki, Pinewa, Lac du Bonnet are the other major urban centres, each town a tight knit community blissfully aware of how beautiful their locations are.